SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M02Lab01_Client_Scripting.md

   -   Add the script mentioned below in the **lockPermitRequest** function.

 	this.getMetadata = function () {

 		return {

 			boundParameter: "entity", parameterTypes: {

 				"entity": {

 					typeName: "mscrm.contoso_permit",

-            			structuralProperty: 5
+					structural property: 5

 					},

 				"Reason": {

 					"typeName": "Edm.String",

 						"structuralProperty": 1 //Primitive Type

 					}
 				},

 			operationType: 0, //This is an action.
 Use '1' for functions and '2' for CRUD
 			operationName: "contoso_LockPermit",

 		};

 	};

 5. Add the function that will be called from the action button.

     -   Add the function mentioned below after the **\_lockPermitRequest**